ibtj21/DSA2040_PROJECT_2/README.md

 | 4     | 1692.47       |
 | 5     | 1692.47       |

-This consistency suggests that revenue remained stable across these consecutive months, possibly due to similar market conditions or business activities.
+This query shows that total revenue remained **stable across three consecutive months**.
+While this might suggest consistent demand, it could also indicate market saturation or missed opportunities for growth.
+The company might explore whether pricing, promotions, or new product launches could improve revenue.

+> **Insight:** When such trends are identified early and consistently through scheduled ETL pipelines, they allow leadership to respond with timely interventions.
+Without automation, these insights might be delayed or missed altogether due to inconsistent manual updates.

 ---